Jirayu-ninl/Cursor-with-Active-on-hover/README.md

-# Cursor-with-Active-on-hover
+# CurXor v.1.0
-Change cursor and active when hover on element with JavaScript
+Change cursor and active on hover target with JavaScript